philipforget/recipes/pizza/artisin-sourdough-pizza.md

 3. Form the mixture into ~3/4" meatballs.
 Not too big since they will need to cook quickly on the pizza itself.
 4. Place in the fridge until ready to use.

+### Other Ingredients Needed

+- 16oz low moisture, whole milk mozzarella
+- Sesame seeds for the crust
+- Fresh Basil for garnish
+- Chile de Árbol, thinly sliced for garnish

 ## Pizza Instructions